AdeleD/flux-vote/README.md

 ##### Launch app:

-Open file `index.html` in your browser.
+Open the file `index.html` into your browser.

 Development: